mappmechanic/awesome-stenciljs/README.md

 ## List of Awesome Components Made using StencilJS

 - [Stencil Payment](https://github.com/Fdom92/stencil-payment#): A Web Component which allows any web app to use the Payment Request API
+- [Web Share](https://github.com/jgw96/web-share): A Web Component that makes it super easy to use the [web share api](https://developers.google.com/web/updates/2016/09/navigator-share).
+- [ST Image](https://github.com/jgw96/st-img): A Web Component to Lazy Load Images as user scrolls them into the view port.

 Please feel free to add any component to this list by raising a PR.